egtann/meteor-pagination/README.md

 This enables simple pagination in your Meteor app.
 There are two key parts:

-  1. Limiting cursor results to only what should be displayed on the current page.
+  1. Limiting cursor results to only what should be displayed on the current page. **bugged right now, give me til after Christmas**
   2. Displaying page links at the bottom, the format of which can be modified using styles.

 ## Basics